yaagmurss/yaagmurss/README.md

 - 📈 About 3 years experience with RPA tools
 - 📈 Worked with both SOAP and REST API's
 - 📈 Dealing with Json and Xml data structure
-- 📈 C#, Python, Uipath
+- 📈 Basic knowledge of C#, Python, Uipath
 - 📈 Familiar with Object Oriented Programming

 ---